Work While Your Spouse Studies in Canada

 3. Information about Financial Support (required only if inviting a spouse or child to come to stay with you during your studies):

 - A copy of the last four months of your bank statements.

 - A letter describing any scholarship you may have and its specific amount.

 - A letter indicating the amount you are paid for work if you have a job in Canada.

 - A letter from a sponsor (if you have one) that includes information about their financial circumstances.

 - Documents describing any other source of financial support you have.

-Any person under age of majority is considered to be a minor child. ??
-The age of majority varies by province.
-In Alberta, Manitoba, Ontario, Prince Edward Island, Quebec and Saskatchewan, the age of majority is 18, while in British Columbia, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut and Yukon it is age 19.
+Any person under the age of majority is considered to be a minor child. ??
+The age of the majority varies by province.
+In Alberta, Manitoba, Ontario, Prince Edward Island, Quebec, and Saskatchewan, the age of majority is 18, while in British Columbia, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, and Yukon it is age 19.